-Goldthorpe and colleagues made several efforts to test the thesis of primary versus secondary effects.
-Using the National Child Development Study of 1958 when the respondents turned 16 in 1974, and two Youth Cohort Study (YCS) datasets where the respondents were also aged 16 (in 1987 and 2002), they find that people from professional-managerial families have higher scores in English and mathematics examinations than do working-class students in each of the three cohorts, which is as expected.
-Yet, they also find that, even at similar levels of academic performance, middle-class students have a higher likelihood of transition into A-Level work than do working-class students, by around 15 to 20 percentage points; that there is little change over time in the class differentials from 1974 to 2002; and that secondary effects account for around one quarter to one half of the class differentials in educational attainment (Jackson et al., 2007; see also Erikson et al., 2005; Goldthorpe and Jackson 2008).
+Goldthorpe and his colleagues have made several efforts to test the thesis of primary versus secondary effects.
+Using the National Child Development Study of 1958 when the respondents turned 16 in 1974, and two Youth Cohort Study (YCS) datasets where the respondents were also aged 16 (in 1987 and 2002), they find that people from professional-managerial (‘service-class’) families have higher scores in English and mathematics examinations than do working-class students in each of the three cohorts, which is as expected.
+Yet, they also find that, even at similar levels of academic performance, students from service-class families have a higher likelihood of transition into A-Level work than do working-class students, by around 15 to 20 percentage points; that there is little change over time in the class differentials from 1974 to 2002; and that secondary effects account for around one quarter to one half of the class differentials in educational attainment (Jackson et al., 2007; Erikson et al., 2005; Goldthorpe and Jackson 2008).
 These findings lend powerful support to the rational action theory.
-While these studies took an ‘ethnic-blind’ approach, Jackson (2012) pooled three YCS datasets together (when students turned 16 (in 1998, 2000 and 2002) and made a study of transition rates to A-level and to university studies between different ethnic groups.
-The primary effects are measured by standardized scores in the public examinations of mathematics and English at GCSE, and of A-level grades.
+Yet it is also the case while these are amongst the best research findings in this area, they only differentiate three broad origin classes without taking gender or ethnicity into consideration.
+Jackson (2012) tried to improve upon the situation by pooling three YCS datasets together (when students turned 16 in 1998, 2000 and 2002) and analysing the transition rates to A-level and to university studies between different ethnic groups.
+The primary effects are measured by standardized scores in the public examinations of mathematics and English at GCSE, and of A-level grades, and the secondary effects by class-based transition rates given prior levels of performance.
 She found that most ethnic groups had lower test scores but higher transition rates than did the white majority group, which she interpreted as evidence of significant disadvantages in the primary effects but significant advantages in the secondary effects.
 Jackson holds that the former runs counter to claims of positive selection (ethnic premium) as proposed by scholars in prior research but the latter indicates a defensive strategy against possible discrimination at the hands of employers.
 Jackson’s view of the higher transition rates by ethnic minority groups as a defensive strategy makes sense in light of the systematic findings on barriers faced by ethnic minority groups in the British labour market (Berthoud, 2000; Li and Heath, 2008, 2018; Heath and Di Stasio, 2019) although to term such ‘defensive strategies’ as an advantage seems debatable.